Reconstruction of manifold embeddings into Euclidean spaces via intrinsic distances: Numerical experiments

 \section{Numerical experiments}

-In this section we present numerical experiments illustrating the performance of our procedure for three sample datasets: a line segment, a two-dimensional sphere and the Swiss Roll.
-In all the experiments, the constant $C_2$ from \eqref{eq_SDP1} is set to $2/\pi$.
+In this section we present numerical experiments illustrating the performance of our procedure for four sample datasets: a line segment, a two-dimensional sphere, the Swiss Roll, and the flat torus embedded in $\R^4$ as the Clifford torus.
+In all the experiments, except for the last one, the constant $C_2$ from \eqref{eq_SDP1} is set to $2/\pi$.
+To reconstruct Clifford torus, we chose $C_2 = 0.2 / \pi$.
 For quantitative measure of the performance, we compute the error

 which reflects the average relative error in pairwise distances.
 Here $\widehat d_{ij}$, $1 \leq i,j \leq k$, stands for the pairwise distance between the recovered i-th and j-th elements of the sample.